 What will be the significant changes caused by the UK leaving the EU?

 Imports and exports refer only to supplies of goods outside of the UK, and currently, outside of the EU.
-The major change will be that goods moved to and from the EU will be treated as imports and exports following exit from the EU.
+The major change is that goods moved to and from the EU will be treated as imports and exports.
 Thus, all the duty and VAT rules that apply to imports (or exports) will apply to goods moving in and out of the EU — see below for supplies of services.

 Will duty rates change?